Rapid localization of gravitational wave sources from compact binary coalescences using deep learning: Method

+A Normalizing Flow is a chain of invertible transformations that maps a simple base distribution, like a multi-variate Gaussian, to a more complex target distribution.
+During training, the model learns to map samples from the base distribution into the target posterior samples.
 If $z $ is a random sample drawn from the base distribution $\pi(z) $ and $f $ is the transformation induced by the Normalizing Flow, then the new random variable is $x = f(z)$.
 Since $f $ is invertible, we can write $z = f^{-1}(x)$.
-The probability distribution of the new random variable $p(x) $ is then given by the change of variables formula for probability distributions:
+The probability distribution of the new random variable $p(x) $ is therefore given by the change of variables formula for probability distributions:

+During testing, the trained network can not only generate samples from the target distribution in milli-seconds, but also directly evaluate the probability density of the data. \\

-We use a multivariate Gaussian as the base distribution, and the MAF as the transformation $f $, to obtain our target posterior $p_{\phi}(\alpha, \delta| \rho_{\text{opt}})$.
-Since our target distribution $p_{\phi}(\alpha, \delta| \rho_{\text{opt}})$ is a conditional probability distribution, the transformation $f $ is conditioned on features extracted from $\rho_{\text{opt}}(t)$ using the 1D ResNet-34 networks.
-The architectures of these networks are discussed in the Methods section.
+We use a multivariate Gaussian as the base distribution, and the MAF as the transformation $f $, to obtain our target posterior $p_{\phi}(\alpha, \delta| \rho^{i}(t), \hat{\theta}_{in}^{i})$.
+Since our target distribution is a conditional probability distribution, the transformation $f $ is conditioned on features extracted from $\rho^{i}(t)$ and $\hat{\theta}_{in}^{i}$ using the ResNet-34 and fully connected networks.
+The architectures of these networks are discussed in the Methods section. \\

+The MAF models a joint probability density by decomposing it into a product of one-dimensional conditional densities.
+This is implemented efficiently using a fully connected neural network with a special architecture called Masked Autoencoder for Distribution Estimation (MADE) (\cite{MADE}).
+The characteristic of the MADE network is that the connections between several neurons in the network are `masked' or set to zero.
+This preserves the `autoregressive' property of the network which is necessary for correctly modelling the one-dimensional conditional densities at the output layer. \\